 The remainder of this article is organized as follows.
 Section 2 briefly summarizes popular speech-centric tasks, datasets, and SOTA modeling frameworks.
-Section 3 comprehensively discusses safety considerations in the speech-centric ML system.
-Section 4 discusses privacy risks and defenses in speech modeling.
-Section 5 reviews the emerging fairness issues with speech modeling tasks.
-Section 6 elaborates on potential developments and challenges in the future for speech-centric trustworthy machine learning.
-Finally, section 7 concludes with a summary of the key observations in this article.
+Section 3 overviews the related survey papers in trustworthy speech-centric applications.
+Section 4 comprehensively discusses safety considerations in the speech-centric ML system.
+Section 5 discusses privacy risks and defenses in speech modeling.
+Section 6 reviews the emerging fairness issues with speech modeling tasks.
+Section 7 elaborates on potential developments and challenges in the future for speech-centric trustworthy machine learning.
+Finally, section 8 concludes with a summary of the key observations in this article.
 Specifically, our contributions are summarized as follows:

 \begin{enumerate} \item To the best of our knowledge, this is the first review work to provide a comprehensive review of designing trustworthy ML focused on speech-centric modeling.
 We survey most, if not all, the published and pre-print works covering automatic speech recognition, speech emotion recognition, keyword spotting, and automatic speaker verification.